TYPO3-Documentation/TYPO3CMS-Tutorial-Typoscript45Minutes/Documentation/UsingStdWrap/TheDataType/Index.rst

 The data type
 ^^^^^^^^^^^^^

-While TypoScripting, it is crucial to know what kind of data type we are handling.
-Especially with stdWrap, we have noticed that people sometimes try to combine functions arbitrarily, until the anticipated result is finally achieved by accident.
+While writing TypoScript, it is crucial to know what kind of data type you are handling.
+It is common to see beginners try to combine functions arbitrarily, until the anticipated result is finally achieved by accident.

-Only if the stdWrap functionality is mentioned explicitly, the stdWrap functions like field, data, or typolink can actually be used.

-Check the :ref:`TypoScript reference <t3tsref:start>`, if you are unsure!
+The :ref:`TypoScript reference <t3tsref:stdWrap>` is very clear about which properties exist and what their data type is, so please refer to that essential resource while developing your templates.